t7tran/jetty/README.md

 docker-jetty
 ============

-Dockerfile with latest oracle jdk 8 and jetty 9
+Dockerfile with latest OpenJDK 8 and Jetty 9